amorist/awesome/README.md

 ## C++

 - [kovacsv/assimpjs](https://github.com/kovacsv/assimpjs) - The emscripten interface for the assimp library that allows you to import 40+ 3D file formats in the browser.
+- [Tencent/ncnn](https://github.com/Tencent/ncnn) - ncnn is a high-performance neural network inference framework optimized for the mobile platform
 - [assimp/assimp2json](https://github.com/assimp/assimp2json) - JSON exporter for Open Asset Import Library to make 3D models accessible from JS/WebGl
 - [cnr-isti-vclab/meshlab](https://github.com/cnr-isti-vclab/meshlab) - The open source mesh processing system
 - [jimfoltz/a2s](https://github.com/jimfoltz/a2s) - command line assimp to sketchup converter (no textures)